Best Transfer Belts & Gait Belts for Caregivers 2026

 Vive Transfer Belt with Handles

-Most standard gait belts give the caregiver one grip position — wherever their hands happen to land on the webbing.
+Most standard gait belts give the caregiver one grip position, wherever their hands happen to land on the webbing.
 The Vive Transfer Belt changes this by adding multiple sewn-in nylon handles positioned around the belt.
-This means you can grip from the side, the front, or the back depending on the transfer position — much safer for chair-to-wheelchair transfers, bathroom transfers, and helping your parent navigate stairs.
+This means you can grip from the side, the front, or the back depending on the transfer position, which is much safer for chair-to-wheelchair transfers, bathroom transfers, and helping your parent navigate stairs.

-The quick-release buckle on the Vive is intuitive and easy to operate with one hand — an important feature when you need to release the belt quickly in an unexpected situation.
-The 4-inch padded belt is comfortable against the skin and the entire belt is machine washable.
+The quick-release metal buckle on the Vive uses grabbing teeth that hold securely yet release fast when you need it, and the belt is rated to 350 pounds for confident bariatric use.
 For caregivers performing a variety of transfer types daily, the multiple handle positions make a real functional difference.

 Pros